 Hosting a Utrecht Network International Summer School

-Utrecht Network International Summer Schools are a perfect means for marketing the host institution and establishing linkages with several other UN member institutions and members of partner consortia (eg. AEN and MAUI) at the same time.
-Offshoots can entail extended cooperation including research, joint publications, the creation of joint degrees, etc.
+Utrecht Network International Summer Schools are a perfect means for marketing the host institution and establishing linkages with several other UN member institutions and members of partner consortia (eg. AEN, MAUI and REARI-RJ ) at the same time.
+Offshoots can entail extended cooperation including research, joint publications, the creation of joint degrees, hybrid forms of teaching, etc.

 Usually, an academic committee that comprises members of various Utrecht Network institutions prepares the curriculum, its members are involved in the teaching and are in charge of the quality of the school.
 The organisation of a school is in the hands of a local organiser.

-Applications to the Summer Schools Task Force must include a preliminary budget plus the information of the composition of the Academic Committee.
+Applications to the Summer Schools Task Force must include a preliminary budget proposals plus information of the composition of the Academic Committee.

-All schools that fulfil the criteria mentioned above can be eligible for the Utrecht Network label, which means: promotion and recruitment of teachers and students within the Network will be supported, the schools will be advertised on the Utrecht Network homepage and in the Newsletter, and under certain conditions the students may even receive Hospitality Funding.
+All schools that fulfil the criteria mentioned above can be eligible for the Utrecht Network label, which means: promotion and recruitment of teachers and students within the Network will be supported, and the schools will be advertised on the Utrecht Network homepage and in the Newsletter.

 It is possible for Summer Schools to be given the status of a Utrecht Network Summer School without receiving funding from the Utrecht Network.
 The conditions for such schools would be:

-- an Academic Committee would be formed comprising of representatives from member institutions
+- an Academic Committee would be formed comprising representatives from member institutions

 - the School would be not for profit